 The total cost of having your teeth replaced with dental implants can fluctuate depending on a few main factors.

-There is not one standard implant for every case.
-Dental implants actually come in various sizes, shapes and materials.
+Dental implants come in a few shapes and sizes, each with it’s specific use-case.
 Your dentist will determine the one that will work best for you during your exam.
-The dentist usually bases it on your clinical condition.
+The dentist usually bases it on your clinical condition and the type of dental restoration you need.
+For example, you could get an implant-supported bridge, implant-secured denture, or a dental crown.

-Before your dentist can surgically place your dental implants, Dr. Shulman will need to make sure that you have a healthy environment to heal in.
-This means you must be in good overall health.
+Before your dentist can surgically place your dental implants, Dr. Shulman will make sure that you have a healthy mouth.
+This means you must be in good overall health as well.
 You may need to make a few lifestyle changes before getting approval from your dentist for oral surgery.
-You must be free from any oral problems such as gum disease or tooth decay.
+You must be free from any oral problems, such as gum disease, bleeding gums, and tooth decay.

 Undergoing treatment for gum disease is very important to the success of your implants.
 Extremely decayed teeth may need root canal therapy or even extraction.
 If you lack bone tissue, Dr. Shulman may need you to get a bone graft.
 These preparatory procedures will increase the total cost but are necessary to guarantee successful implantation.

-The type of dental restorations you will need has a big impact on the total cost of treatment.
+The type of dental restorations you will need plays a large impact on the total cost of treatment.
 You will have a dental crown, dental bridge, or denture on the implant(s).
 The type of restoration you need depends on how many missing or damaged teeth you have and their location.
 Also, you may need a temporary restoration while your implants heal.

 An oral surgeon will need to surgically install the dental implants into your jaw bone.
 This will require sedation so that you are comfortable during the surgical procedure.
 The type of dental sedation you choose will add a few hundred dollars to your total treatment cost.

 A single dental implant that secures a dental crown costs on average about $4,000.
 This includes the surgical placement of the implant, the abutment, the crown, all the procedures, and some additional materials.
-The cost will go up from there due to your unique case.
+The cost will go up from there because of your unique case.

-To learn more about our implant dentistry, see:
+To learn more about our implant dentistry, visit: